kartonfarkas/api_docs/source/integrations/automation_center/node_custom_node_dialogue_endpoint.rst

 Resizing the dialog
 -------------------

-The iframe that displays the custom content returned by the custom node dialog endpoint has a 360 pixels width and 100 pixels height.
-Since the size of the content may be different we provide an API that can be used to resize the dialog once your content has been loaded into the iframe.
+The iframe that displays the custom content returned by the custom node dialog endpoint is 360 pixels wide and 100 pixels high.
+Since the size of the content may be different, we provide an API that can be used to resize the dialog once your content has been loaded into the iframe.
 The maximum allowed size is 800x300 pixels.

 To resize the dialog simply send the required iframe size in a message.
 The data sent should be of the following format: